-Suggested prerequisite: Grade of C in Art I or Drawing I and/or teacher recommendation.
+Suggested prerequisite: Grade of C in Art I or Drawing I and/or teacher recommendation. (.5 credit - meets for one semester) Open to Grades 10-12.
+1905 Drawing I Drawing I explores a variety of concepts and media.

-Drawing I

-Drawing I explores a variety of concepts and media.
 Students have the opportunity to work in charcoal, pastel, pen and ink pencil, colored pencil and scratchboard.
 Observational drawing includes still life, figure, and landscape.
-The focus is on using the elements of line, shape, color, value, form and spatial relationships to create 2-D art.
+The focus is on using the elements of line, shape, color, value, form and spatial relationships to create 2-D art. (.5 credit - meets for one semester) 1906 Drawing II Students will continue working with a variety of media while using more complex techniques and developing their drawing skills.

-Drawing II

-Students will continue working with a variety of media while using more complex techniques and developing their drawing skills.
 Some exploratory drawing with non-traditional media and independent drawing assignments are included for students to start to develop their own artistic style.

-Suggested prerequisite: Grade of C in Drawing I and/or teacher recommendation.

-1911 Art I Art I is a general introduction to the visual arts.
+Suggested prerequisite: Grade of C in Drawing I and/or teacher recommendation. (.5 credit - meets for one semester) 1911 Art I Art I is a general introduction to the visual arts.
 Students become familiar with various media including charcoal, pencil, chalk, pastels, colored pencil, pen and ink, watercolor, tempera, papier-mâché, and marker.
 Activities include drawing, painting, two-dimensional, and three-dimensional design.
 Emphasis in on composition, design and color.

-1912 Art II Art II reviews and enlarges upon the concepts and techniques covered in Art I. Activities include drawing, painting, two-dimensional and three-dimensional design.
+1912 Art II Art II reviews and enlarges upon the concepts and techniques covered in Art I. Activities include drawing, painting, two- dimensional and three-dimensional design.
 Composition, design, and color are emphasized.
 Students further develop their artistic style while also developing a portfolio and artist statement.
 Suggested prerequisite: Grade of C in Art I and/or teacher recommendation.
+Open to grades 10-12.
 1914 Advanced Studio Art Advanced Studio Art is a course for serious art students who wish to pursue individualized project ideas.
 This course provides students the opportunity to further demonstrate competence in the elements and principles of design as they finalize an artist statement and portfolio.
 Studio critiques are required to further students' ability to discuss art in an academic language.
 Suggested prerequisite: Successful completion of Art 1 and another one credit in art with a C or better and/or teacher recommendation.
 Open to grades 11-12.
 1916 Ceramics I This course is an introduction to the basics of hand building and glazing techniques.
 Students will create both functional and non-functional ceramic pieces.
-The emphasis will be on construction, design, and craftsmanship.

-1917 Ceramics II Ceramics II is a more advanced approach to the creation of both functional and non-functional ceramics through hand building and the use of the potter's wheel.
+The emphasis will be on construction, design, and craftsmanship. (.5 credit - meets for one semester) 1917 Ceramics II Ceramics II is a more advanced approach to the creation of both functional and non-functional ceramics through hand building and the use of the potter's wheel.
 (Three electric wheels are available for student use.)
 Emphasis is on craftsmanship in both form and surface treatment.
 Students will be given an opportunity to set up and follow through on independent projects.

-Suggested prerequisite: Grade of C in Ceramics I and/or teacher recommendation.

-An opportunity exists for students to take Ceramics III.
+Suggested prerequisite: Grade of C in Ceramics I and/or teacher recommendation. (.5 credit - meets for one semester) An opportunity exists for students to take Ceramics III .
 Please see the ceramics teacher and your school counselor for requirements.
 1888 Independent Study in Art Each art teacher may, at their discretion, agree to supervise a limited number (one to two per semester) of Junior or Senior students for an Independent Study in art.
 Independent Study students may choose to work on a self-driven, long-term project, or prepare a portfolio for college application use.
 Independent Study students MUST be motivated, have a strong work ethic, and have a serious desire to pursue their art.
-Please see an art teacher and your school counselor for additional requirements.
+Please see an art teacher and your school counselor for additional requirements .